 A guide to anal training toys

-Most people begin anal training with fingering before moving to anal toys.
+Most people begin with fingering before moving to anal toys.
 But you can just jump in and experiment with some backdoor toy action right away if you wish!

-The four main types of anal training toys are:
+The four main types of butt play toys are:

 - Anal plug beads